-Recently I had an enlightening conversation with a hard money dealmaker from a real estate debt fund.
-He specialized in bridge, subordinate financing and construction loans.
+I had an enlightening conversation with a dealmaker from a real estate debt fund.
+He specialized in bridge, mezzanine and high LTC construction loans.
 He told me he was moving on from high yield lending to aggregating distressed debt (“do you know where I can find any?”).
-While the high yield space remains flush with optimistic entrepreneurs and eager cash sources including a growing faction of old school institutions like life insurance companies he felt it was time to catch a few falling stars.
-This was echoed less than a week later by yet another hard money guy: “The sky is falling…or it will fall soon…can you hook me up?”
+While the higher yield space remains flush with optimistic entrepreneurs and eager cash sources including a growing faction of old school institutions like life insurance companies he felt it was time to catch a few falling stars.
+This was echoed less than a week later by yet another high-yield guy: “The sky is falling…or it will fall soon…can you hook me up?”
 (For the record, no, I can’t).

-I am not sure our industry is headed where these two guys think it is but I have been around long enough to know what goes up must come down.
+I am not sure our industry is immediately headed where these two guys think it is but I have been around long enough to know what goes up must come down.
 There are a lot of high yield deals in place and all of them won’t make it.
-Hard money is the ultimate game of “musical chairs” but although some deals must fail there remains a sizeable number of them that don’t have to fall off the cliff.
+High yield money is a game of “musical chairs” but although some deals must fail there remains a sizeable number of them that don’t have to fall off the cliff.

 Beyond their well-known discriminating tastes they are also obsessive about post-closing collateral surveillance.
 Loan structures are often CMBS-esque.
 Performance hurdles and loan covenants are monitored closely.
 Maybe most importantly, as an unwritten tactic in their overall risk management approach, they create a rapport with their borrowers both in-house and through a competent “high touch” servicer.
 Their servicer executes their risk management plan every single day.

 How is this relationship achieved?
-It starts between the astute dealmaker and the borrower when the deal is being put together but it is maintained through a strong ground game after the loan closes.
+It starts between the astute dealmaker and the borrower when the deal is being put together.
+It is then maintained through a strong ground game after the loan closes.
 Essex Financial Services is your strong ground game.
-We specialize in executing loan-level hard money risk management plans by closely monitoring collateral performance and condition, advising on and enforcing loan and borrower covenants, processing construction loan draws, PIP oversight, tracking turnaround and lease-up progress, shrewd escrow and reserve administration, cash management and changing P&C/GL insurance coverage needs.
+We specialize in executing loan-level risk management plans by closely monitoring collateral performance and condition, advising on and enforcing loan and borrower covenants, processing construction loan draws, PIP oversight, tracking turnaround and lease-up progress, shrewd escrow and reserve administration, cash management and changing P&C/GL insurance coverage needs.